 Knowing the capabilities of your truck is essential to getting into mud bogging.
-A good mudding truck has 4-wheel drive.
+A good mudding truck has four-wheel-drive (4WD).
 An even better mudding track can switch between 4WD high and 4WD low.
 4WD High is what you would use when you’re on the road driving.
 It gives you a higher top-speed, but much lower torque to your wheels when driving slowly.
 4WD low gives you more torque on the low-end, like when you’re trying to power through the mud.

 Locking differentials allow you to control power to your individual wheels.
 It helps immensely when you’re trying to get power to the right places off-roading.
 This will be your biggest line of defense for low-torque situations.

 The first thing we need to note is that this is not the same as a tow strap.
 A snatch strap is an essential piece of recovery gear.
 A snatch strap provides a natural slack in its design.
 This way when you make your recovery attempt you’re pulling, not jerking.
 Also, consider getting some traction boards to help with recovery efforts.